oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 ## <a name="DocumentObject1" href="#DocumentObject1"> Document Object</a>

 :::: dt
 A CSDL JSON document consists of a single JSON object.
-This document object MUST contain the member $Version.
+This document object MUST contain the member `$Version`.

 The document object MAY contain the member $Reference to reference other CSDL documents.